 How to make the most of your data in a post-Google Universal Analytics world

-Many of us are comfortable with UA, but UA could not keep up with our increased use of artificial intelligence, the need for better data privacy, and consumers’ increasingly multi-device journeys.
+Many of us were comfortable with UA, but UA could not keep up with our increased use of artificial intelligence, the need for better data privacy, and consumers’ increasingly multi-device journeys.
 Marketers needed a more advanced platform.

 Google responded to this need with GA4, which offers more flexibility, better data privacy, and enables more robust cross-device and cross-platform tracking.

-What does this mean for your business?
+What does GA4 mean for your business?

 GA4 is a powerful tool that can deliver deeper insights and more control over data.
 Here are some of the platform’s biggest opportunities.